CERTCC/CERT-Guide-to-CVD/docs/phases/public_awareness.md

     evidence of exploitation or adversarial knowledge of the vulnerability.

--   *What information will you disclose?* -- For example, will you publish all information about the vulnerability, including proof of concept code, or will you only release a brief description of the problem and a remediation?
+!!! question "What information will you disclose?"

+    For example, will you
+    publish all information about the vulnerability, including proof of concept code, or will you only release a brief description of the problem and a remediation?
 Generally speaking, there is a minimum